Michio Itō: California

 He moved to California in 1929 at the start of the Great Depression.
 He worked on several movies during this time, though his work was not always credited.
 In 1931, he opened Michio Ito Studios, his dance school at Hollywood Boulevard and Wilton Place.
 His wife, Hazel Wright, was on the faculty there.
 Dorothy Wagner and Jessmin Howarth were also listed as instructors at the school.
 He performed several symphonic dance poems at the Hollywood Bowl, including ones to "Prince Igor" and "Scheherazade".
 These events were spectacular due to the size of the performance; they featured one hundred twenty-five dancers, a two hundred person choir and an orchestra of one hundred musicians.

-In 1931, the Itō's travelled to Japan.
+In 1931, the Itōs travelled to Japan.
 His party included his wife Hazel Wright, their two children, along with some performers.
 The visit marked a homecoming for Itō who had been gone from Japan for nearly twenty years.
 Five performances were held in the two months he was in Japan.
 One performance was marred by an arrest of Hazel Wright during her performance at the International Club in Tokyo.
 An Inspector General and five policeman interrupted the performance by making an arrest for "social dancing."
 Tangos and Waltzes were perceived as a moral hazard in Japan during this period and were prohibited.
 Itō and the club's chairman supplied the permits and approvals they had received along with arguments that the dancing on stage exempted them from the current regulations.
 Their release occurred at two in the morning, and their arguments must have been successful because further police actions were avoided.

 In 1939, Itō surprised many when he assisted Sally Rand, one of his former students, with a benefit to support a repertory dance theater group.
 Rand and Itō performed a duet at the event.
 Earlier the previous year he choreographed the "Dance of the Peacock" for her movie The Sunset Murder Case (1938).

 Itō travelled to Japan in 1939 for his parents' fiftieth wedding anniversary.